Nexmo/station/_documentation/messaging/sms/guides/SMPP-access.md

 > This concept document describes using SMPP instead of REST to access Nexmo's APIs.
 Implementing SMPP access requires a deep understanding of this complex telecommunications protocol and a lot of low-level development work.
 Most developers can safely ignore this information.

 By default, your account is configured to use Nexmo's REST APIs over HTTPS.
-Unless your organisation is an aggregator with an existing SMPP implementation, the information in this guide will probably be irrelevant to you.
+Unless your organization is an aggregator with an existing SMPP implementation, the information in this guide will probably be irrelevant to you.

 ## Contents
 This document covers the following: